TRY OUR FREE APP

 How to Set Effective Writing Goals (That Will Help You Grow)

 Achievable writing goals require a certain ability to look inwards.
 You must evaluate where you are in your writing life, where you want to go, and how you work best.
-If your plan is to start writing a novel that you'll finish, you need time in your daily grind to intentionally work toward it.
-But how can you set goals that are realistic, useful, and lead you “confidently in the direction of your dreams”?
+If your plan is to start writing a novel (and actually finish it), you need time in your daily grind to intentionally work toward it.
+But how can you set goals that are realistic and useful and lead you “confidently in the direction of your dreams”?
 Let’s break it down.

 pBeG0B5J_iw Video Thumb